victorchennn/CodeEditor/README.md

 # Notepad
 Used for practicing some specific APIs, mainly regarding AWT, Swing, etc.

-Here are the screenshot of the game:
+Here are the screenshot of the app:

 <img src="https://github.com/victorchennn/Notepad/blob/master/GUI.jpg" width="500" height="300">